DamianLima/ProgerenV2-Explanation/README.md

 ## **About the Application**
 The application is structured to support various functionalities such as:
-- Recording energy, water, and other utility data across multiple facilities.
+- Recording energy, water, and other  data across university facilities.
 - Managing sections and findings with real-time updates.
 - Allowing users to navigate through lists of data (via RecyclerView) and edit detailed records on dedicated screens.
 - Exporting audit results to Excel and synchronizing data with cloud storage.